Hochschild Cohomology, Modular Tensor Categories, and Mapping Class Groups

-Because the antipode of a finite-dimensional Hopf algebra is bijective (cf.~\cite[Thm.~2.1.3, p.~18]{Mo}), the fourth assertion shows that~$\omega_L$ is nondegenerate if and only if the map~$\Phi$ introduced in Paragraph~\ref{Fact} is bijective.
+where the last equality uses that~$v$ is central and invariant under the antipode.
+Using that~$\Delta(v) = Q (v \ot v)$, we arrive at the third assertion.
+The proofs of the fourth and the fifth assertion are again very similar to the proofs of the first and the second assertion. \end{proof} Because the antipode of a finite-dimensional Hopf algebra is bijective (cf.~\cite[Thm.~2.1.3, p.~18]{Mo}), the fifth assertion shows that~$\omega_L$ is nondegenerate if and only if the map~$\Phi$ introduced in Paragraph~\ref{Fact} is bijective.
 This shows that the modularity of~$\CC$ is equivalent to the factorizability of~$A$ (cf.~\cite[Par.~7.4.6, p.~332]{KL}).

 We note that, because these maps are defined via the universal property of the coend, they must automatically be morphisms in $\CC$, i.e., they must be $A$-linear.
-We also note that in the second assertion, we have chosen a special identification of~$A^* \ot A^*$ with~$(A \ot A)^*$, which is determined by the equation $(\varphi \ot \psi)(a \ot a') = \varphi(a) \psi(a')$.
+We also note that in the second and the third assertions, we have chosen a special identification of~$A^* \ot A^*$ with~$(A \ot A)^*$, which is determined by $(\varphi \ot \psi)(a \ot a') = \varphi(a) \psi(a')$.

 It is important to stress that the Hopf algebra structure on~$L$ is not the usual Hopf algebra structure on~$A^*$.
 In fact, $A^*$ is a Hopf algebra in the category of vector spaces, whereas~$L$ is a Hopf algebra in the category~$\CC$, which has a different braiding.
 The Hopf algebra structure on~$L$ is rather dual to the so-called transmuted Hopf algebra structure of~$A$ (cf.~\cite[Examp.~9.4.9, p.~504]{Maj}; \cite[Lem.~4.4, p.~499]{V}).
 However, there is a very direct relation between the integrals of~$A^*$ and~$L$: Because a factorizable Hopf algebra is unimodular (cf.~\cite[Prop.~3.7.4, p.~482]{L1} and~\cite[Prop.~12.4.2, p.~405f]{Ra}), there is a nonzero two-sided integral~$\Lambda_A \in A$.
 This leads to the two-sided integral